ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 Tiger teams are a small, temporary group of people usually formed to solve a specific problem or build a particularly complex feature.
 They frequently form when significant iteration/collaboration across team or project boundaries is required to achieve success.
 Once the objective is achieved, the tiger team dissolves back into their normal working groups.

-Some great examples that would likely benefit from a tiger team include: a scoped collaboration between infra, go-ipfs, and Libp2p on a specific issue; a complex and envolved feature on the intersection of IPFS and IPLD; or a specific time-sensitive project involving members of the community, gui, and js-ipfs working groups.
+Some great examples that would likely benefit from a tiger team include: a scoped collaboration between infra, go-ipfs, and Libp2p on a specific issue; a complex and involved feature on the intersection of IPFS and IPLD; or a specific time-sensitive project involving members of the community, gui, and js-ipfs working groups.

 A tiger team has a DRI (directly responsible individual) that drives the team's engagement and agenda.
 They are responsible for initiating communication channels and ensuring the group has a unified definition of success they drive toward efficiently.
-Tiger teams interface through a set of temporary ad hoc communication channels (such as an IRC channel, github project, mumble standup, weekly call, email list, slack etc) to empower quick iteration amongst teammates.
+Tiger teams interface through a set of temporary ad hoc communication channels (such as an IRC channel, github project, mumble standup, weekly call, email list, slack etc) to encourage quick iteration amongst teammates.

 ## Team Roles